ask/python-github2/doc/api/core.rst

+.. module:: github2.core

 Core
 ====

-.. py:currentmodule:: github2.core

 .. note::
-   This module contains functionality that isn't useful to general users of the ``python-github2`` package, but it is documented to aid contributors to the package.
+   This module contains functionality that isn't useful to general users of the :mod:`github2` package, but it is documented to aid contributors to the package.

 .. autofunction:: ghdate_to_datetime